gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	explicit tracking of early internal stress inside a re-promoted shared state without premature de-confirmation
 -	restabilization of that re-promoted shared state once the early internal stress softened again
 -	renewed harsher break pressure inside the restabilized re-promoted shared state without yet forcing renewed de-confirmation
+-	actual second-arc renewed de-confirmation once that second break corridor crosses threshold

 ---

 ## What has not yet been tested

 The following remain untested:
--	whether the renewed second break corridor resolves into renewed restabilization or actual renewed de-confirmation
+-	whether the second-arc renewed de-confirmation settles into a weaker relational plateau or moves more quickly toward clearer separation
--	bounded failure from the re-promoted stable joint state back into weaker relation or defended independence
+-	bounded failure from the re-promoted stable joint state back into defended independence rather than weaker relation
 -	comparison of resilience between the first promoted stable-joint arc and the second re-promoted one
 -	repeated oscillation between weaker relation and clearer separation
 -	fragmentation beyond current contradiction/collapse markers